Ravinayak07/Python-Notes/NOTES/16_OOPs.md

 # Introduction:

 - Object Oriented Programming is a way of programming that uses classes and objects
-- It aims to implement real-world entities like inheritance, polymorphisms, encapsulation, etc. in the programming.
+- It helps to implement real-world entities like inheritance, polymorphisms, encapsulation, etc. in the programming.
 - The main concept of OOPs is to bind the data and the functions that work on that together as a single unit so that no other part of the code can access this data

 ## OOPs Concepts in Python

 - Class
 - Objects
+- Inheritance
 - Polymorphism
 - Encapsulation
-- Inheritance
 - Data Abstraction

 # Class:

-- Class is a collection of object
+- Class is a collection of objects
+- It is a logical entity that contains some attributes(properties) and methods(functions).
-- A class contains user-defined the blueprints or the prototype from which the objects are being created.
+- A class contains user-defined blueprints or the prototype from which the objects are being created.
-- It is a logical entity that contains some attributes and methods.
 - Classes helps in bundling data and functionality together.
 - Creating a new class creates a new type of object, allowing new instances of that type to be made.
 Each class instance can have attributes attached to it for maintaining its state.
 Class instances can also have methods (defined by their class) for modifying their state.
-- The class creates a user-defined data structure, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.
+- A class acts as a user-defined data structure that encapsulates both data members (attributes) and member functions (methods).
+By creating an instance of a class, you can access and utilize these data members and member functions.
-- A class is like a blueprint for an object.

 > Need for creating classes:

-- lets say you want to track the number of students in a college that have different name and age.
+- Lets say you want to track the number of students in a college who have different name and age.
 - For that you can create a list where first element will be students name and second will be his/her age.
 - Like this there are 100 students and they also have some other properties like section,etc.
 - Now how to track them???
 - This way lacks organization
 - Here is the need of classes

-> class:
+> creating class:

 - created by keyword class.
 - Attributes are the variables that belong to a class.